-The course Introduction to Stochastic Optimization has to be taken.
+At least one of the courses Introduction to Stochastic Optimization and Optimization approaches under uncertainty has to be taken.

 - denominates and describes basic notions for optimization methods under uncertainty, in particular from stochastic optimization, - knows the indispensable methods and models for quantitative analysis, - models and classifies optimization problems under uncertainty and chooses the appropriate solution methods to solve also challenging optimization problems independently and, if necessary, with the aid of a computer, - validates, illustrates and interprets the obtained solutions, in particular of - stochastic optimization problems.